-Stage 1 works will focus on channel maintenance within the CBD, specifically targeting restrictions to channel flow associated with bridges and accumulated sediments in the lower river reaches.
+Stage 1 works will focus on channel maintenance within the CBD, take one year to complete and specifically target restrictions to channel flow associated with bridges and accumulated sediments in the lower river reaches.
 This work will include upgrading the flood flow capacity of the Rust Avenue bridge.